 Rapidly start building your prototype with LINK Integrated Drives, quickly configure custom control systems with SOMANET Modules and realize your series design using SOMANET SoCs.
 With Synapticon’s Embedded Robotics Platform, the formerly long, multi-phase process from early conceptual R&D until mass production becomes a seamless flow.

 Synapticon is a born ROS community member and early supporter of ROS Industrial, ROS for Products and, as a result, ROS 2 efforts.
 We consider ROS the lubricant for most robotic innovations since 2010 and the glueware for a continously growing number of robotic end-products.
-Synapticon SOMANET and LINK motion control and drive products are ROS compatible and Synapticon LONA autonomous navigation is based on ROS.
+Synapticon SOMANET and LINK motion control and drive products are ROS compatible.

 Traditional Robot Arms